kingsleyh/crystal-rethinkdb/README.md

 Thanks to these great projects it was not too hard to create this one.
 Unfortunately those other 2 projects are not being maintained and the `rethinkdb.cr` project has more of the api implemented but the code is not as well structured as the newer `rethinkdb-lite` project.
 However `rethinkdb-lite` has a lot of missing functionality so I made the decision to fix up the original project and add in the authentication from the newer one.

 I will try to do more work on this library over time.
+Thanks to [Guilherme Bernal](https://github.com/lbguilherme) for his hard work on which this project is based.

 ## Installation